Exporting photos into a new

 Export negative files

-With this option checked Lightroom will export a copy of
+With this option checked Lightroom

 each raw file into the new catalog.
 If the photos include Virtual Copies